Meta-Tuning LLMs to Leverage Lexical Knowledge for Generalizable Language Style Understanding: Meta-Tuning for Style Generalization

-We also investigate the performance of different prompting methods in the few-shot setting, where a small number of training examples of the target styles are included in the prompts. \paragraph{MetaICL.} We adapt MetaICL \cite{min-etal-2022-metaicl}, which was originally developed for meta in-context learning on multiple \textit{tasks} (not related to style classification) to learning on multiple \textit{styles}, which is new in this paper.
-During the fine-tuning stage, for each iteration, one source style is sampled, and $K$ labeled examples (i.e., $K$ demonstrations) are randomly selected from the train set of the chosen style.
-Each prompt consists of $K$ demonstrations followed by an input sentence for the model to predict the corresponding class.
-At inference time, the prompt is constructed similarly to the fine-tuning stage, except that the $K$ demonstrations are randomly sampled from the train set of the target styles instead of the source styles.
-Recently, \citet{2022RethinkingL} have shown that gold labels are not required in MetaICL.
-We re-examine this finding by conducting experiments in our task using random and gold labels respectively.
+We also investigate how different prompting methods perform in the few-shot setting, where a few training examples of the evaluation styles are available.
+These experiments are not necessarily intended to improve upon the state-of-the-art on this benchmark, but rather to compare the impacts of using in-context examples versus lexicons in enhancing few-shot generalization capabilities.

+\paragraph{MetaICL~\cite{min-etal-2022-metaicl,flant5}.} We adapt MetaICL, a method that meta-tunes on a collection of tasks with an in-context learning objective, to align models to better learn from the in-context examples through meta-tuning on a set of source styles.
+During each iteration of fine-tuning, one source style is sampled, and $K$ labeled examples are randomly selected from the train set of that style.
+Each prompt consists of $K$ demonstrations followed by an input sentence for the model to predict the class.
+At inference time, the prompt is built similarly to the fine-tuning stage, except that the $K$ demonstrations are sampled from the train set of target styles instead of source styles.
+Recently, \citet{2022RethinkingL} have shown that ground-truth labels are not always needed in MetaICL.
+We re-examine this finding in the context of style classification, experimenting with both random and gold labels in the demonstrations.
 We follow \citet{2022RethinkingL} to set $K=4$ and $K=16$.
-Lexicons are not used in this method.

-\paragraph{MetaICL+Lex.} For a more comprehensive comparison between the two sources of supervision (i.e., demonstrations vs. lexicons), we also modify MetaICL to incorporate lexical signals.
+\paragraph{MetaICL+Lex.} For a more comprehensive comparison between the two sources of supervision (i.e., demonstrations vs. lexicons), we also modify MetaICL to incorporate lexicons.
 Specifically, we concatenate the name of each class with its corresponding lexicon words, and prepend this information to each labeled example to form a modified demonstration.
-Each prompt consists of $K$ modified demonstrations followed by an input sentence.
-Following the approach of MetaICL \cite{2022RethinkingL}, we conduct experiments with both random and gold labels in the demonstration for MetaICL+Lex.
+Each prompt contains $K$ modified demonstrations followed by an input sentence.

-\paragraph{\ourmethod+K.} To conduct a fair comparison between {\ourmethod} and MetaICL, it is necessary to incorporate supervision from $K$ target-style demonstrations into our approach.
-Hence we introduce a modification to {\ourmethod}, called {\ourMethodWithKtuning}, which is based on {\ourmethod} and involves a second step of fine-tuning on $K$ target demonstrations.
-Specifically, for each target style, we randomly select $K$ examples from its train set and assign a label to each of them.
-Similar to MetaICL and MetaICL+Lex, the assigned labels can be either random or gold.
-Next, a model that was previously fine-tuned using {\ourmethod} on the source styles is further fine-tuned on these $K$ demonstrations of the target style.